 Dr Rajendra Prasad: Remembering the Man, and the President

 This article was first published on 28 February 2018.
-It has been reposted from The Quint’s archives to mark Dr Rajendra Prasad’s death anniversary.
+It has been reposted from The Quint’s archives to mark Dr Rajendra Prasad’s birth anniversary.

 Dr Rajendra Prasad, the first President of independent India, was a man much beyond the tag.
 His contribution to the nation runs a lot deeper into the freedom struggle.